ST-Balance/ST-Balance/README.md

     -sd
 ````
 ### Operations
-Once the dataset has been downloaded and placed in the PEMS folder, all operations should be conducted within this folder.
+Once the dataset has been downloaded and placed in the LargeST folder, all operations should be conducted within this folder.
 [DataLink](https://drive.google.com/file/d/149Qs98mx9sg9lIPBjXtf6iERPPqp9Zf2/view?usp=drive_link)

 #### Training
 ````shell